nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

     - `[Enter]`: Execute the above **ex Mode** command.

-    - `P`: Paste the deleted content of the four lines here.
+    - `P`: Paste the deleted content of the four lines before the first line.

 ##

+10. The desired command sequence to replace the occurances of the text in the current line is:

+    `:.s/printf(/fprintf(stderr,/g`

+    The above is a **ex Mode** substitute command sequence.

-10. To achieve the desired substitution with global effect, execute the following **ex Mode** substitute command sequence:
+    To achieve the desired substitution with global effect, execute:

-    `:1,$s/printf(/fprintf(stderr,/g`.
+    `:1,$s/printf(/fprintf(stderr,/g`

 ##